Darshan2326/incubyte_SweetShop_backend/README.md

 A FastAPI-based backend for a sweet shop management system with user authentication and inventory management.

+### what i leanr
+- i knwo python fast API but in this assesment i learn to manageing well authantication and seurity

+### AI Usage Policy (Important)

+in backend i use pyhon fastAPI and i have enough experience in python to create API so for backend i used my own logic for authanticate i use ChatGPT AI and for run time error i use qoder AI, the list of open sorce usege are below

+- used chatGPT for find batter way of API and masive logic
+- for solve the run time error i use qoder and copilot

+- **AI Co-authorship** :- ChatGPT , qoder , copilot.

+### what i learn
+- i realy enjoy this assesment and i learn about the react now atleast i am capable to create basic react project.
+- i learn Vercel and Render deployement with Github and gain my CICD skill.
+- i learn the new errors that i didn't heread yet during the deployement.
+- i realise my abiloty and productivity by this assesment
+- backend is live in render website where i can perform CICD "https://incubyte-sweetshop-backend.onrender.com/"

 ### AI Usage Policy (Important) ###
 `I use AI for finding the solution and understadning the logc as well finding the shortest and efected way to implimentation and for debuging`
 `i can proudly say that i use 20% AI , 10% of browser and 70% is my master logic.` `All business logic, validations, database operations, and testing were implemented and refined by me.
 AI was used as a productivity tool, not as a replacement for understanding.`

+## API Integration

+The frontend communicates with a backend API hosted at `https://incubyte-sweetshop-backend.onrender.com` for all data operations including:
+- User authentication
+- Sweet inventory management
+- Purchase operations
+- Search functionality

 ## Project Structure